inkVerb/verb/dev/README.md

 X. Other notes
 	A. Exit codes from bash scripts
 		1. Scripts are ordered to minimize damage if exited from an error.
 WordPress, for example, will finish the basic install requirements before attempting a plugin download.
-		2. Note: All bash scropts have a `set -e` declaration, so included scripts that `exit` other than `0` will abort the entire process.
+		2. Note: All bash scripts may employ a `set -e` declaration for debugging, so included scripts that `exit` other than `0` will abort the entire process.
 Here are some codes:
 		- `0` - non-fatal `exit` (often used for benign failed argument validation or harmless unmet prerequisites)
 		- `1` - used by Linux
 		- `2` - used by Linux